isomerpages/moe-teckwhyepri/_about-us/Our Niche Programmes/(ALP) Media Whiz Kids.md

 variant: tiptap
 ---
 <p>Teck Whye Primary School believes that communication is the key to success
 in the 21st century.
-Our signature Applied Learning Programme (ALP) in Languages - <strong>Media Whiz Kids - </strong>is designed to nurture students into confident and competent communicators capable of producing engaging and creative content across various presentation media.</p>
+Our applied learning experiences in Languages - <strong>Media Whiz Kids - </strong>are
+designed to nurture students into confident and competent communicators capable of producing engaging and creative content across various presentation media.</p>
 <p><strong>A Holistic Approach to Media Literacy</strong>
 <br>Our carefully curated programme is a collaboration between the English
 Language (EL) and Mother Tongue Language (MTL) departments.
 It is integrated